International Day of Prayer for Eastern Christians - Catholic Bishops' Conference

 Parish resources are available to download, providing more information, sample social media posts, a poster, and more.

 Please do join in prayer with Eastern Christians at Mass during the bidding prayers.
-You can also support the charity that promotes the day of prayer in this country, Fellowship and Aid to the Churches of the East (FACE).
+You can also support the charity that promotes the day of prayer in this country, Fellowship and Aid to the Christians of the East (FACE).
 If you wish to support its projects under the patronage of the Eastern Catholic Churches, you can:

 *Texts cost one standard rate message in addition to your £10 donation.

-You can pray for Eastern Christians at Mass using this bidding prayer and a longer prayer provided by Fellowship and Aid to the Churches of the East (FACE).
+You can pray for Eastern Christians at Mass using this bidding prayer and a longer prayer provided by Fellowship and Aid to the Christians of the East (FACE).

 Fellowship and Aid to the Christians of the East (FACE) is a Christian charity which draws on 170 years' experience of helping Eastern Christians to remain in their homelands.